EnixCoda/Gitako/README.md

 [for Firefox](https://addons.mozilla.org/en-US/firefox/addon/gitako-github-file-tree/)

-### Issues
+### Help Gitako

+In case Gitako helped you, either star it at GitHub or leave a review at extension store will encourage me a lot!

-Any bug report or feature request discussions are welcomed, feel free to draft an [issue](https://github.com/EnixCoda/Gitako/issues/)!
+Any bug report or feature request discussions are welcome, feel free to draft an [issue](https://github.com/EnixCoda/Gitako/issues/)!

 ### About